ibm-cloud-docs/Cloudant/offerings/bluemix.md

 All Standard and Lite plan resources include disk space, which is used for JSON data, attachments, and indexes.
 All Standard and Lite plan resources are monitored for disk space used.
-When you use more data than the plan allocates, you can expect the conditions described in the table to apply:
+When you use more data than the plan allocates, you can expect the conditions described in the following table to apply:

 <table>